arazmoazzemi/CodeProject.AI/Installation.md

 ### Install docker engine on windows

+NOTE!
 Change docker repository, If you can't get latest version of ai-server: 😕
 #### ***Add repository for docker engine:***

 ```cmd